antoinet/metasploit_re/python/meterpreter/bind_tcp/README.md

 ...
 ```

-Towards the end of the payload, the meterpreter is invocated using the socket
+Towards the end of the payload, the meterpreter is invoked using the socket
 provided by the stager in variable `s`:
 ```python
 ...